 Middle School 129 consists of grades 6, 7 and 8.
-Our school offers one hour sessions of literacy and mathematics instruction, in addition to social studies and science.
-M.S.
+Our school offers the core curriculum subjects which include English language arts (ELA), mathematics, social studies and science.
+In addition, M.S.
 129 also offers instruction in visual arts, music, health, technology, physical education, and home & career skills.

 Honors classes are considered more advanced and reserved for students who wish to challenge themselves to excel to a higher academic level.
 There are two honors classes on each grade level.
 All students are eligible to apply to be placed in one of the honors classes.
 Selection is based on written application, test scores, and interview with the school principal.
 Students who meet requirements for an honors class will begin high school preparation in advance, such as participation in the New York State Regents Examinations in Algebra I and the Living Environment in grade 8.